-The Joint Standards Australia/Standards New Zealand Committee on welding of structures can act in an advisory capacity concerning equivalent suitability, but specific approval remains the prerogative of the inspecting authority.
+The Joint Standards Australia/Standards New Zealand Committee WD-003, Welding of Structures, can act in an advisory capacity concerning equivalent suitability, but specific approval remains the prerogative of the inspecting authority.

-1.4 REFERENCED DOCUMENTS
+1.4 NORMATIVE REFERENCES

-The documents referred to in this Standard are listed in Appendix A.
+Documents referred to for normative purposes are listed in Appendix A.